Welcome to today's edition of the Rush 24-7 podcast.

 The New York Times is enthralled.

-They have a story today, headlined by this standoff with pirates, shows U.S. power has limits.
+They have a story today headlined by this standoff with pirates shows U.S. power has limits.

-The New York, do you see that?
+The New York, did you see that?

-The New York Times is excited that here we have a bunch of merchant marine organizers in basically a la life raft and were surrounded, they are surrounded by uh the armaments of the United States Navy, and nothing can be done.
+The New York Times is excited that here we have a bunch of merchant marine organizers in basically a life raft.

 The Indian Ocean standoff between an $800 million United States Navy destroyer and four merchant marine organizers bobbing in a lifeboat showed the limits of the world's most powerful military as it faces a booming pirate economy.